Johann Friedrich Herbart

 According to his theory of apperception, new ideas, when properly presented to the student, become linked to existing ideas and form a system of associated ideas called the apperceptive mass.

-In Germany, Leipzig and Jena became centers for Herbartianism.
+In Germany, Leipzig and Jena became centres for Herbartianism.

 Herbart’s method of instruction has been identified by his students as involving the “Five Formal Steps of the Recitation”, which includes preparation, presentation, association, generalization, and application.